The Madrid Open is a tennis tournament that takes place in May each year in the Manzanares Park Tennis Center in Madrid Spain.

 Men’s Singles Winners and Runner Ups

-Carlos Alcaraz is the current champion in the Men’s Singles event following his 6-3, 6-1 victory over Alexander Zverev in the 2022 Men’s Singles final.
+Carlos Alcaraz is the current champion in the Men’s Singles event following his 6-4, 3-6, 6-3 victory over Jan-Lennard Struff in the 2023 Men’s Singles final.

-Carlos Alcaraz also became the first player to beat Novak Djokovic and Rafael Nadal in the same Clay Court tournament.
+In the 2022 tournament, Carlos Alcaraz became the first player to beat Novak Djokovic and Rafael Nadal in the same Clay Court tournament.

 Year | Winner | Runner Up | Score in Final |